ous50/dotfiles-windows/README.md

 ### Git-free install

 > **Note:** You must have your execution policy set to unrestricted (or at least in bypass) for this to work.
-To set this, run `Set-ExecutionPolicy Unrestricted` from a PowerShell running as Administrator.
+To set this, run `Set-ExecutionPolicy Unrestricted` from a PowerShell running as Administrator

 To install these dotfiles from PowerShell without Git: